John Thomas Taylor: American Legion lobbyist

 At the end of World War I, Taylor was a delegate to the caucus in Paris that established the American Legion.
 After returning to the United States in 1919, he became Vice Chairman of the Legion's National Legislative Committee and chief lobbyist.
 His law office in Washington served as the organization's temporary headquarters and he would spend most of the next thirty-one years with the organization.
 He also witnessed President Woodrow Wilson's signing the articles of incorporation for the Legion.

 Taylor was described by one reporter, Clarence Woodbury of The American Magazine, as "the most successful lobbyist in the history of the world."
 Before World War II, he had been able to have 630 different veterans' bills passed through Congress that benefited ex-servicemen by more than 13 billion dollars.
+Another reporter, with the North American Review, suspected that he received "a good deal more fun out of his profession than the average lobbyist."
 In 1932, when President Herbert Hoover described "a locust swarm of lobbyists" that haunted the halls of Congress, Time magazine named Taylor as one of the agents who was paid $10,000 per year for their actions.
 He made it a point to know every member of Congress by their first name.

 Almost immediately upon his return from Europe at the end of World War I, Taylor became an effective advocate for ex-servicemen and women.
 He testified before the United States House Committee on Interstate and Foreign Commerce in January 1921 on the subject of the Bureau of Veterans Reestablishment.
 He publicly criticized the U.S. Chamber of Commerce in 1922 for a referendum they conducted on the soldiers' bonus plan.
 The referendum came out against the plan, so Taylor sent a letter to every U.S. Senator explaining the American Legion's position.
 He was eventually able to get the World War Adjusted Compensation Act passed in 1924.